-Our skin, in a way, clothes us.
-Like our garments, over time, it accumulates spots that can become unsightly.
+Like our garments, over time, our skin accumulate spots that can become unsightly.
 Let’s look at this phenomenon closely!

 Have you ever had a consultation with a professional, whether in healthcare, finance, or politics, without understanding anything of the message?
 What is more frustrating than to have a simple idea explained with complex words!
 To make sure that it doesn’t happen in this case, here is a list of expressions for different kinds of brown spots on the skin: